mcnowinski/PipeLite/md/Python-Virtual-Environments.md

 [1] Install [Anaconda](https://repo.anaconda.com/archive/Anaconda3-2022.05-Windows-x86_64.exe) (Python v3.3 or later is required).

-[2] Open the Anaconda Prompt and navigate to the folder you want to create your virtual environment in.
+[2] Open the Anaconda Prompt and navigate to the folder in which you want to create your virtual environment.

-[3] Create and run the virtual environment:
+[3] Create the virtual environment:

 ```
 conda create --name astro